An Interlude Before the Third Act of “The Assemblage of AI”

 When you work around experts long enough, you notice that experts sometimes (usually?) forget what isn’t obvious to non-experts.
 Conversely, people in the field often see things experts overlook because they live inside the operational texture of the system.

-After a conversation with an old friend yesterday, I realized that after my recent barrage of 45+ minute blogs since the publication of my book, Time Molecules, in June 2025 (which probably amounts to an entire book in itself), it’s time to take a step back and regroup with the two or three readers of my blogs about the bigger picture of the intelligence of a business.
+After a conversation with an old friend yesterday, I realized that after my barrage of 45+ minute blogs since the publication of my book, Enterprise Intelligence, in June 2024, it’s time to take a step back and regroup with the two or three readers of my blogs about the bigger picture of the intelligence of a business.
+We need to fill in all those pieces that can get lost across about 150K words spanning over a year.

-So it’s perfectly understandable that sometimes I need to step back to ties things back up.
+So it’s perfectly understandable that sometimes I need to step back to ensure we’re on the same page.
+Or at least “on the same book” (in this case, Enterprise Intelligence).

 FYI, here is a list of most relevant of those “recent” blogs: